Avik9/Sequitur-Algorithm/README.md

 # Part 5: Decompression

-For this part of the assignment, the objective is to implement the function `decompress()`, which has the following specification and stub in `comdec.c`:
+For this part of the project, the objective is to implement the function `decompress()`, which has the following specification and stub in `comdec.c`:

 ```c